DavidSchirduan/DavidSchirduan.github.io/_posts/2025-01-17-valley-campaign-writeup.md

 _Eamon, Willow, Gerrick_

-- **MORNING & EVENING**.
+- **MORNING & AFTERNOON**.
 The party sets off in search of Gluster's arrow, and eventually find a large crater that glows.
 Gluster is afraid to enter, and decides to "keep watch" up top while The Players descend.
 They explore an upside-down house; everything has reverse gravity except for the party members.
 Some notable events:
   - The Players discovers a cold blue fire that freezes instead of burns.
   - They ally themselves with tiny "Glow Dough Soldiers" and help rid the house of Star Spiders.
   - Eamon breaks a mirror that showed a silvered noblewoman.